KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

    - All results files generated will be in your deliverables folder that you designated in the `GAmain.py` code file.

 Step 7. play with it.
    - Lastly, there is a code file, `GAinference.py`, that will perform inference on any png file that you give it.
 Edit `folder_prefix` to point to the location where you extracted the code earlier (not the data).
-This folder contains a few images from the project, plus a few stray images.
+The code will then point to the \inference folder, which contains a few images from the project, plus a few stray images.
 You could add your own png files there too.

+The GAinference.py code will then perform kmeans, using PCA, with four centroids.
+The code is set up to find the \kmeans directory in the location where you extracted the code earlier; i.e., the \inference folder is beside the \kmeans folder.

    - Setting up the weights file.
 There are two options with the weights file.
 You can use the weights file that you created in Step 5, or you can use the weights file from the Georgia Project on GitHub.
 Click here to download the [HDF5 weights file](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.5.0/GAweights.h5) or the [ONNX weights file](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.5.0/GAweights.onnx).
 Either way, save it to the existing \inference folder in the code folder on your pc.
 Note that there is a `weights_file` variable in the `GAinference.py` code.
 By default, it is expecting the weights file to be called "GAweights.h5".
 Edit that as needed.